lake-wg/edhoc/draft-ietf-lake-edhoc.md

 74 c7 de 41 b8 4a 5b b7 19 0a 85 98 dc
 ~~~~~~~~~~~~~~~~~~~~~~~

-Using the parameters above, the 'ciphertext' CIPHERTEXT_3 can be computed:
+Using the parameters above, the ciphertext CIPHERTEXT_3 can be computed:

 ~~~~~~~~~~~~~~~~~~~~~~~
 CIPHERTEXT_3 (CBOR unencoded) (88 bytes)